aurmil/magento-set-price-precision/README.md

 ## Overview
 For some reasons, you may need to change the number of decimals (precision) used when displaying prices.

-This extensions allows you to set the precision you want.
+This extension allows you to set the precision you want.

 ## Compatibility
 Tested on Magento CE 1.6.2.0 and 1.7.0.2